vertica/vertica-kubernetes/DEVELOPER.md

 > **IMPORTANT**
 > The e2e tests only run on operators that were [deployed as an object](#deployment-object).

 The e2e tests use the [kuttl](https://github.com/kudobuilder/kuttl/) testing framework.
-Before you begin, set the default StorageClass for your Kubernetes cluster.
-Otherwise, most of the e2e tests use the `standard (default)` StorageClass.
-For details, see the [Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/).

 To run the tests:

 1. Push the operator to the cluster.
 If the cluster is already present, the command returns with a message that the operator is already present:
    ```shell